filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 This is useful for actions like "create", which are not tied to a specific row, or for making bulk actions more visible and accessible in the table’s toolbar.

+### Empty relationships with select filters

+You can now use the [`hasEmptyOption()`](../docs/4.x/tables/filters/select#filtering-empty-relationships) method to include a "None" option that filters for records without a related model.
+You can customize the label of this option using `emptyRelationshipOptionLabel()`.

+### Column headers now visible on empty tables

+Table headers are now shown even when no records are present, enhancing the user experience — especially when using column-based search and filters.

 ## Actions

 ### Unified actions